shrutikar/DisasterRecord/README.md

 ```
 git clone https://github.com/halolimat/LNEx.git
 ```
-Our work LNEx is used to extract location names mentioned from tweet text data.
+In our work, LNEx is used to extract location names mentioned from tweet text data.
 We extract location names and their corresponding geo-coordinates by supplying LNEx with the text in data_prepare.py.

 Clone Image objet detenction module with the following command:
 ```